Structure + Content

 Preliminary language course

-The language course is provided for German and French and consists of a combination of classroom-based teaching and self-study.
+The language course is provided for German and consists of a combination of classroom-based teaching and self-study.

 Preliminary specialist course